andreyorst/fennel-conditions/doc/macros.md

 (cerror continue-description condition-object ...)
 ```

-Raise `condition-object` as an error with auto-bound continue restart, described by `continue-description`.
+Raise `condition-object` as an error with auto-bound `:continue` restart, described by `continue-description`.

 Similarly to `error`, [`cerror`](#cerror) raises condition as an error, but
 automatically binds the `continue` restart, which can be used either